ethereum/annotated-spec/altair/beacon-chain.md

     sync_aggregate: SyncAggregate
 ```

-The beacon block body now contains a `SyncAggregate` object, basically an aggregate signature (a BLS signature plus a bitfield of who participated) signed by the sync committee.
-Note that the `SyncAggregate` would also be separately broadcasted over the wire for light clients; it's included on-chain only so that participants in the signature can be rewarded.
+The beacon block body now contains a [`SyncAggregate` object](#syncaggregate), which is a fairly standard BLS aggregate signature (a BLS signature plus a bitfield of who participated) signed by the sync committee.
+Note that the `SyncAggregate` would also be separately broadcasted over the wire for light clients; it's included on-chain only so that validators who contributed to the signature can be rewarded.

 #### `BeaconState`